klarabau/portfolio-ads/klarabaumeister-19029454-portfolio.md

 ## Diganostics of the learning process
 Our project group definitely learned how important it is to review and check other group member's work, as we realized a couple of weeks into the minor that the csv file we had been working with contained faulty values.
 Midway through the project the same thing happened and we noticed our assumptions about the dataset were not correct.
 We could have avoided this by reviewing each others code more in depth before working with the files.
 However, luckily the changes from the corrupted values were not too high so that the first interpretations we got were not heavily misleading.
 After updating our old models, which went fairly quick as we simply needed to change the file that the notebook was reading, we could continue where we left off.

+Additionally, we should have cross-validated earlier on early models and experiments, not just the last one.
+We decided to focus on the models first but it turned out that not cross-validating from the beginning deferred our interpretations on the data.
+Luckily, we kept our options open until the final experiment in which we cross-validated our data, so we could re-interpret the data rather easily. cuz the conclusions we drew were all on the experiment , which was cross validated , we didn't need to rerun old ones.

 ...